 The need for cesarean delivery

 Uterine fibroids uncommonly cause placental abnormalities (eg, placenta previa), preterm labor, and recurrent spontaneous abortion.
 Fibroids may grow rapidly or degenerate during pregnancy; degeneration often causes severe pain and peritoneal signs.

 Cervical insufficiency (incompetence) makes preterm delivery more likely.
+The risk of cervical insufficiency is higher in women who have had lacerations or injury of the cervix during a previous procedure (eg, therapeutic abortion, instrumental vaginal deliveries).
 Cervical insufficiency can be treated with surgical intervention (cerclage), vaginal progesterone, or sometimes a vaginal pessary.